Tooth-Colored Fillings – Plano, TX

 Seamlessly Restoring Decayed Teeth

 When most people imagine fillings, they picture their teeth covered in silver metal.
-Mohammed Mansour, DDS, BDS, MS, is invested in modern dental treatments that blend in with your smile.
-That’s why Dr. Mansour and his team offer tooth-colored fillings at Dental Distinction in Plano, TX.
+Dr. Khan and Dr. Mansour are invested in modern dental treatments that blend in with your smile.
+That’s why our team offers tooth-colored fillings in Plano, TX at Dental Distinction.
 Also known as composite fillings, tooth-colored fillings are shaded to match your teeth prior to placement, so they look as natural as the rest of your teeth.
 To learn more about tooth-colored fillings, call Dental Distinction today!

 Why Choose Dental Distinction for Tooth-Colored Fillings?